-The translational research group (TRG) is responsible for ensuring strong continued support for translational research across the MRC.
+The translational research group (TRG) is responsible for ensuring strong continued support for translational research across MRC.
 We support translational research across our funding boards and panels, through partnerships with other funders and major higher education institutions and through dedicated funding schemes.

 Areas of particular focus for TRG include: